angerhang/hadoopAndR/README.md

 # Hadoop-R System

-The goal of this repository is to demostrate how to set up a Hadoop and R system from scratch.
+The goal of this repository is to demonstrate how to set up a Hadoop and R system from scratch.
 (Mac Version)

 Things included:
 * Configuration of Hadoop and R
-* A few examples using Hadoop or R alone
+* A few example using Hadoop or R alone
-* A few examples with data sizes ranging from small to large using Hadoop and R at the same time
+* Run Hadoop and R at the same time

 ## Prerequisites: